Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

 If you want a CF to be storing information for a specific user, then you choose the ReferenceTable to be "Users".

-The same logic applies for items.
+The same logic applies for items and orders.

 <h3>But Why?</h3>
 <h5>API's</h5>